jklemens90/Terraform/Three Tier Architecture/README.md

 Security regarding terraform files-

 Use of variables to avoid hardcoding credentials and other sensitive values.

--Implemented flagging for secret variables that contain sensitive values
+a.Implemented flagging for secret variables that contain sensitive values

 Use gitignore for .tfvars and state files.